Blunistark/File-Organizer/memory-bank/activeContext.md

 - Development environment setup details
 - Testing strategy and framework selection
 - Performance benchmarking approach

+## Immediate Next Steps
+- Begin LLM integration for content analysis and organization suggestions
+- Prepare Docker configuration for local deployment
+- Implement dashboard with file statistics
+- Add file deduplication and backup support

+## Notes
+- UI is built with Material UI and is responsive
+- Backend is Node.js/Express with PostgreSQL and Prisma
+- All core CRUD and navigation features are functional
+- LLM and RAG features are not yet started

 ## Next Steps
 - Finalize implementation roadmap with milestones